weprovide/valet-plus/readme.md

 ## Xdebug

-Xdebug support is build in.
+Xdebug support is built-in.
 It works on port `9000` after you enable it.

 Enable Xdebug: